Rowan is 10 years old and has been attending CFCE for 6 years.

 When Keagan began CFCE he had a very hard time staying in the group because of his sensory sensitivities.
 His first week of camp our goal for him was to stay in the group for 10 minutes at a time.
 After 3 weeks of camp and several months of after school classes, Keagan is able to stay in the group nearly 100% of the class.
 During camp, Keagan took his first independent steps.
 He is now walking up to 40ft independently!
 Keagan is usually excited to come to class and always greets his classmates with a cheerful “HI!”
 He also recently was able to attend a ski day and ski for the first time.
 Keagan loved skiing and is looking forward to going again."

-Zak's dad writes: "As parents, we tried the gamut of traditional western therapies and even some alternatives to help Zak in any way we could to give him the tools for a successful, independent life.
-But the one amazing therapy-lifestyle that absolutely works for Zak is Conductive Education.
-It gives him the tools he needs to continue his life-long fight.
-Zak started at CFCE when he was two-years-old.
-Since then, Conductive Education has been part of his life.
-The program instills confidence, independence and strength into Zak and he takes that with him in everyday life.
+Zak's parents write: "We tried the gamut of traditional western therapies and even some alternatives to help Zak in any way we could to give him the tools for a successful life.
+But the one amazing therapy/lifestyle that ended up trumping everything else is Conductive Education.
+CE gives him the tools to stretch the boundaries of his abilities.
+The program instills confidence, independence, strength and social skills that he takes with him in everyday life.
 He always gets excited to go to class and loves to do the best he can with any task presented.
-Through CFCE, Zak walks short distances (and is excited to show off that he can do it!), has learned to be more independent and has a growing confidence in his abilities ...
-CFCE is a life-altering resource that has immeasurable benefits in his life.
-Every parent desires the best for their child, and we are grateful to have the best therapy through CFCE."
+Through CFCE, Zak walks short distances, tackles new challenges, and learns to advocate for himself.
+His favorite activity is the stretching program.
+CFCE is a life-altering resource that has boundless benefits in his life.
+Every parent desires the best for their child, and we are grateful to have the best therapy through CFCE.
+They even offer music therapy where Zak enjoys working with Ms. Courtney to expand his gift of perfect pitch.
+Since the CFCE program is multi-disciplinary and intensive, it’s actually the only therapy center he attends, and one that fits all his needs."